Tennessee State Route 215

 State Route 215 (SR 215) is an unsigned, east–west, state highway entirely within the city limits of South Fulton, Tennessee, although the direction is more northwest to southeast as it curves around the southwest part of the city.
 It is better known as US 45E and is briefly US 51 near the Kentucky state line.
 The route serves as a bypass for South Fulton.
 The northwestern portion is a four-lane divided highway and the southeastern portion is a four lane undivided highway with a center left turn lane.

 Route description

 Starting from its intersection at US 45E/SR 43, SR 215 (along with US 45E) travels in a westerly direction and then curves toward the north.
 The route then crosses a creek and railroad before an interchange.
 At this intersection, SR 215 continues north for about 1300 feet until the Kentucky state line.
 US 45E and US 45W merge from here and continue to the east into Fulton, Kentucky.
 US 45/SR 3 (locally known as Chickasaw Drive) pass over SR 215 while US 51 merges onto SR 215 coming from the west and continues north into Kentucky.
-SR 215 ends at Kentucky while US 51 keeps going along the Purchase Parkway.
+SR 215 ends at Kentucky while US 51 keeps going along northbound I-69 (formerly Purchase Parkway).